AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 ### Releasing the programmer contents

-You can release the programmer contents by pressing \<Release\>, then set the attributes you want to release in the temporary mask, then press \<Clear\>.
+You can release the programmer contents by pressing <Keys.HardKey>Release</Keys.HardKey>, then set the attributes you want to release in the temporary mask, then press <Keys.HardKey>Clear</Keys.HardKey>.
-You can type a release time on the keypad before you press \<Release\> to override the global time.
+You can type a release time on the keypad before you press <Keys.HardKey>Release</Keys.HardKey> to override the global time.

-You can release a single attribute on a wheel from the programmer by pressing \<Release\> then the \<Wheel @\> button.
+You can release a single attribute on a wheel from the programmer by pressing <Keys.HardKey>Release</Keys.HardKey> then the <Keys.HardKey>Wheel @</Keys.HardKey> button.
 This can be useful during programming if you accidentally set a value you didn't want, or when busking a show to gently remove a temporary fixture change you made.

 ### Releasing a master

-You can reset a master to default state by pressing \<Release\> then the **Select** button of the master.
-You can reset all masters to default state by pressing \<Release\> then \[Release all Masters\].
+You can reset a master to default state by pressing <Keys.HardKey>Release</Keys.HardKey> then the **Select** button of the master.
+You can reset all masters to default state by pressing <Keys.HardKey>Release</Keys.HardKey> then \[Release all Masters\].
 This will set the level of the master so that it has no effect (full for intensity masters, 100% for speed masters, and so on).

 Programming the Release / Power On State
 ----------------------------------------